dabacon/essays/middle.md

 topological quantum systems do with many many more qubits.
-One interesting challenge of this approach is that one of the important properties of topological quantum computing is that there is a constant energy gap, irregardless of system size.
+One interesting challenge of this approach is that one of the important properties of topological quantum computing is that there is a constant energy gap, regardless of system size.
 But there is a lot of wiggle room here, if we make a 9 qubit system, and have strong enough interactions, does this offer a gap that is large enough for protection?